kaishin/Presentations/README.md

 # Presentations
-Slides of my previous talks.
+Slides and playgrounds used in my previous talks.